COSC3020/tsp-local-search-LukeHoese/README.md

 Test your new function; I've provided some basic testing code in `code.test.js`.

+ChatGPT helped with simple randomization algorithm for route, checked other students implementations for help figuring out stop criteria (I was overthinking it)

 ## Runtime Analysis

 What is the worst-case asymptotic time complexity of your implementation?
 What